OmniScriptum: Business practices

+Omniscriptum's business practices have been questioned for profiting from the sale of unacclaimed works.
+In November 2009, an article in the newspaper Berner Zeitung faulted Omniscriptum for not disclosing that the books it was publishing were academic dissertations and for charging high prices.
+American writer Victoria Strauss characterized OMS as "an academic author mill", while Pagan Kennedy notes that OMS's practices are comparable to a form of kudzu weed proliferation in book publishing.

+In January 2011, German professor Debora Weber-Wulff, in Copy, Shake, and Paste (a blog about plagiarism and scientific misconduct), referred to OMS as a spam publisher.

 Wikipedia content duplication

-Various branches of the company, including Alphascript Publishing (created in April 2009), Betascript Publishing (created in January 2010), Fastbook Publishing (created in July 2009), and Doyen Verlag, have published books consisting of compilations of Wikipedia articles.
-These books are widespread and have been purchased or acquired by various libraries and academic institutions in at least Europe and Asia; many copies can be found at the National Taiwan University.
+Branches of the company, including Alphascript Publishing (April 2009), Betascript Publishing (January 2010), Fastbook Publishing (July 2009), and Doyen Verlag, have published books consisting of compilations of Wikipedia articles.
+These books have been purchased or acquired by various libraries and academic institutions in Europe and Asia.